 Learning Goals Objectives Assessment 1.
-Our graduates will be effective communicators.
-Students will produce quality business and research-oriented documents.
-Students will be required to read, analyse, and prepare written and oral reports on 1.2.
-Students are able to professionally present ideas and logically explain and defend their argument. cross-cultural management case studies 2.
-Our graduates will be skilled in team work and leadership.
-2.1.
-Students will be able to lead and participate in groups for projects, discussion, and presentation.2.2.
-Students will be able to apply Students will be assigned to work in groups for cross- cultural case studies and in- class activities leadership theories and related skills.
-3. Our graduates will be trained in ethics.
-3.1.
-In a case setting, students will use appropriate techniques to analyse business problems, identify the ethical aspects, provide a solution and defend it.
-3.2.
-Our students will practice ethics throughout the duration of the program.
-Ethical variations across cultures in the business context will be explored in both theory and application Students will demonstrate academic integrity through a comprehensive understanding of plagiarism and how to avoid it as evinced in writing assignments 4.
-Our graduates will have a global perspective.
-4.1.
-Students will have an international exposure.
-Course materials will present management issues impacting business in an international context 5.
-Our graduates will be skilled in problem-solving and critical thinking.
-5.1.
-Students will have a good understanding of fundamental theories in their fields.
-5.2.
-Students will be prepared to face problems in various business settings and find solutions.
-5.3.
-Students will demonstrate competency in critical thinking.
-Problem solving and critical thinking will be developed by analysis of case studies addressing cross-cultural management issues impacting international and domestic corporations.
+Our graduates 1.1.
+Students will produce quality Students will be required to will be effective business and research-oriented read, analyse, and prepare communicators. documents. written and oral reports on 1.2.
+Students are able to professionally cross-cultural management present ideas and logically explain and issues defend their argument.
+2. Our graduates 2.1.
+Students will be able to lead and Students will be assigned to will be skilled in participate in groups for projects, work in groups for cross-

+1 team work and discussion, and presentation. cultural case studies and in- leadership.
+2.2.
+Students will be able to apply class activities leadership theories and related skills.
+Our graduates 3.1.
+In a case setting, students will use Ethical variations across will be trained in appropriate techniques to analyse cultures in the business ethics. business problems, identify the ethical context will be explored in aspects, provide a solution and defend it. both theory and application 3.2.
+Our students will practice ethics Students will demonstrate throughout the duration of the program. academic integrity through a comprehensive understanding of plagiarism and how to avoid it as evinced in writing assignments 4.
+Our graduates 4.1.
+Students will have an international Course materials will present will have a global exposure. management issues impacting perspective. business in an international context Our graduates 5.1.
+Students will have a good Problem solving and critical will be skilled in understanding of fundamental theories in thinking will be developed by problem-solving their fields. analysis of case studies and critical 5.2.
+Students will be prepared to face addressing cross-cultural thinking. problems in various business settings management issues impacting and find solutions. international and domestic 5.3.
+Students will demonstrate corporations. competency in critical thinking.